bbauska/UC-Davis-JS-Basics/readme.md

 Any of those verbs will do: invoke, call or run.
 I can save that and I can come over to my pagers, and this is that same page, and I can run this, and you can see that the function runs and it does its thing.
-It's very normal when you start doing this, and sometimes I still do it to forget to call the function, which will mean that you'll get nothing, because it'll be defined but it won't actually run.
+It&apos;s very normal when you start doing this, and sometimes I still do it to forget to call the function, which will mean that you&apos;ll get nothing, because it&apos;ll be defined but it won&apos;t actually run.
 I have to run doStuff.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 256/257. function/example enter a whole number (148) ~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">